Research Resource Links

 Johns Hopkins University Listening Post Project- An ambitious multi-year effort to determine how nonprofit organizations are responding to crucial challenges by recruiting 1,000 nonprofit agencies to serve as organizational "listening posts" on important pressures and changes affecting nonprofit organizations and promising responses organizations are making to them.
 All reports are available for download.

 National Center for Charitable Statistics (NCCS) - NCCS is the national clearinghouse of data on the nonprofit sector in the United States.
 Nonprofit statistics and state profiles are available for viewing.
 Registered users can also download nonprofit data into a variety of software, database, spreadsheet, and statistical programs.

 Philanthropy Northwest (PNW) - PNW is a membership organization primarily for Northwest grantmakers.
 PNW's Trends in Northwest Giving publication provides data on 30,000 grants from 550 organizations, totaling more than $1.1 billion in funds to Northwest nonprofits.
 The report is available for download on the site.

 IRS Information on Tax Exempt Organizations

 The IRS publishes data regarding 501(c) organizations on a state-by-state basis on its website in an Exempt Organization Business Master File Extract.
-While the list from the IRS contains basic contact information, be aware that there are typographical errors are present.
-This file contains information on organizations from Charitable organizations, as well as Family Trusts, Foundations, and many other types of Tax Exempt entities.
+While the list from the IRS contains basic contact information, be aware that typographical errors are present.
+This file contains information on charitable organizations, as well as Family Trusts, Foundations, and many other types of tax exempt entities.